evmarts/blog/_posts/2017-07-26-meme-text-ocr.md

 ---
 layout: post
 title: recognizing text from memes
+topics: [Python, PIL, OCR]
+description: In this project we apply tesseract-ocr to an image of text.
+The goal of this project is to create a component that can pipeline a resulting string to another application.
 ---

 The goal of this project is to recognize a string of text in an image of text.